GitPruthvi/DrugReviewClassification_ML_NLP/README.md

 #### This project was implemented end-to-end with deployment in Heroku PAAS using Flask framework.
 One can interact with the model using the link given below -
 https://nlp-drug-review-classification.herokuapp.com/?

+#### Note: When you access the link, please be patient for few seconds for server to initialize the app.
+Refresh after few seconds to use the app :)